Overview section Phase II Ground and Soil Water Investigation

 Reliance Letter for Phase II Environmental Reports

-Reliance letters for Phase IISoil and Groundwater Investigations allow other parties, such as bankers or investment groups, to legally depend on the document.
+Reliance letters for Phase IISoil and Groundwater Investigations allow other parties, such as bankers or investment groups, to legally depend on the necessary paper.
 The technical findings and conclusions.
 This must happen while a valid Phase II Assessment Report is in effect.
 Typically, this letter applies to both Phase I and Phase IIinvestigations.
 A reliance letter is not an update or change to the technical report.
 A Phase II Subsurface Investigation reliance letter typically costs 10% of the total project cost.

 Concluding, last year may, the gas leak at the LG Polymer Plant in Vizag, which killed and injured many people, was discovered to have been operating without environmental clearances for years; The Western Ghats region, which has been functioning without environmental approvals for years and is already degrading and ecologically fragile, has been flooded with project proposals that would lead to a significant loss of green cover, jeopardising the necessities of life of the River Cauvery in the region- are certain occasions which spontaneity has not prevented.